geckmf/ChevLie.jl/README.md

 If  you see anything to be improved  in this  package, please contact me  or make  an issue or a pull request in the GitHub repository.

+The current version is chevlie1r3, as of 22 Feb 2026.

 ### Installing

 For full functionality. the Julia package Singular is also required: